-Find out more about the Sheffield Local Plan, our initial views and how you can respond.
+Find out more about the Sheffield Local Plan and our views.

-The Draft Local Plan, supporting documents and consultation link can be found here, along with details about a series of public drop-in events about the Local Plan being held across the city.
+The Draft Local Plan and supporting documents can be found here, along with details about a series of public drop-in events about the Local Plan being held across the city.

 If you have any questions for us about Sheffield’s local plan, please email firstname.lastname@example.org